Keep up with the latest hiring trends!

 It was quite heartening to see that 46% of respondents actively look at home-grown talent first.
 We know how important internal mobility is for driving engagement and success – for example, an Oracle article found that organizations that promoted internally are 32% more likely to be satisfied with the quality of their hire.
 However, it was still the majority (54%) who didn’t list internal mobility as a priority.
 It’s not a huge discrepancy, but perhaps does hint at how some companies are missing a trick.
 Glen Goodman, the VP of HR and Chief Talent Officer at ChenMed, mentioned this during his panel at SocialTalent Live.
 “We are not harnessing the power of internal mobility,” he told us.
 “It’s so hard to find talent right now that we’re forgetting about what’s in front of us“.

 5.)
-How important are retention strategies for companies in 2022?
+How important are retention strategies for companies?

 Want to hear what the experts say about engagement and retention?
 Watch our full recording of SocialTalent Live here.